IDoCodingStuffs/python-doodles/freeform-log.md

 ### 10 PM
 Just realized it is because I was flipping the x and y coordinates while resizing.
 So ridiculous lol.
 After fixing that, the model is converging real fast and well.

+## 6/20
+### 7 AM
+That said the model performance is not that amazing.
+I should figure something else, but I will take a break for the rest of the week.
+One last thing -- let me disable the gaussian blur and try Huber loss.
+If it still does not get the ordering of the vertebrae, I will take that break.

+### 9 AM
+Doing somewhat better.
+Val loss still does not go down but at least the labels are not all over the place.
+Let me try ResNet34 and if that does not work, add an auxiliary loss function to keep things neat.